 Eat The Castle Food Tour

-If you’re wanting a bit of an indoor time and are a historian/foodie then embark on a culinary journey and explore the magnificent Fairmont Banff Springs Hotel with a small-group tasting tour.
+If you want a bit of an indoor time and are a historian/foodie then embark on a culinary journey and explore the magnificent Fairmont Banff Springs Hotel with a small-group tasting tour.
 With four locations within the sprawling complex to visit, indulge in “fork and knife” tastings and beverage pairings at the Vermillion Room and 1888 Chop House.

 Gain insights into the hotel’s history, art, and architecture from your knowledgeable guide as you explore the national historic site.
 This personalized experience offers a unique opportunity to discover Banff’s culinary delights while learning about this iconic hotel’s rich heritage.
-This is a new experience, but we expect it to be a hit this summer in Banff!
+This is a pretty new experience, and it does not run every day, but we expect it to be a hit this summer in Banff, especially when the mountain weather isn’t playing nicely.

 Walk the Art in Nature Trail